RY3IEZN/ALT_SCHOOL_CLOUD_ASSIGNMENTS/Final_Capstone_project/README.md

 ## Deployment steps

-The [install folder](./install/) contains scripts and to install the needed cli tools
+The [install folder](./install/) contains scripts to install the needed cli tools

 The [infrastructure folder](./infrastructure/) contains scripts to provision the infrastructure(aks,acr,VM).